SAVING A REEF

 Obama Administration.
 Unfortunately for groups like this, the current economic situation will most likely reduce funds rather than increasing them.

-Barry's Response - The administration will allocate as the administration sees fit.
-Not everything will get what it deserves, however.
+Barry's Response - Allocations will be made as the administration sees fit.
+Everything won't get what it deserves.

 Search this site for more information now.